-(1) Any authorized penalty may be imposed upon an owner or custodian of an unlicensed, unaltered dog for a violation of this section only if the owner or custodian is concurrently cited for one or more of the following:

-(A) Permitting the subject dog to roam at large.

-- (B) Failure to provide adequate care for the subject dog in violation of animal cruelty provisions. - (C) Rabies quarantine violations for the subject dog. - (D) Fighting dog activity in violation of Section 597.5 of the Penal Code. - (E) Failure to comply with the local jurisdiction's requirements for the keeping of a dog that has been adjudicated by a court or an agency of appropriate jurisdiction to be potentially dangerous, dangerous, or vicious. - (F) Failure to possess an unaltered dog license. - (2) Any owner or custodian of an unaltered dog who is found to be subject to a penalty under paragraph (1) shall be required to surgically sterilize the unaltered animal in accordance with this section.
-The licensing agency may utilize procedures as they exist on the effective date of this Section for any appeal of this requirement. - (3) Any owner or custodian of an unaltered dog who is lawfully using that dog for the pursuit or taking of mammals pursuant to Section 265 of Title 14 of the California Code of Regulations or for the lawful pursuit or taking of migratory game birds, game birds, ducks, and other permitted water fowl and has lawfully purchased a hunting license as provided in Section 3031 of the Fish and Game Code shall not be in violation of subparagraph (A) of paragraph (1). - (4) At the time a citation is issued pursuant to paragraph (1) or (2), the licensing agency may provide the owner or custodian information as to the availability of sterilization services for free or at a reduced cost. - (f) If an unlicensed unaltered dog is impounded pursuant to state or local law, in addition to satisfying applicable requirements for the release of the animal, including, but not limited to, payment of impound fees pursuant to this section, the owner or custodian shall also do one of the following: - (1) Provide written proof of the dog's prior sterilization, if conditions cannot or do not make this assessment obvious to the licensing agency personnel. - (2) Have the dog surgically sterilized by a veterinarian associated with the licensing agency at the expense of the owner or custodian.
-That expense may include additional fees due to any extraordinary care required. - (3) Arrange to have the dog surgically sterilized by another veterinarian licensed in this state. - (4) At the discretion of the licensing agency, the dog may be released to the owner or custodian if he or she pays a refundable deposit consistent with existing practices and procedures, or signs a statement under penalty of perjury representing that the dog will be surgically sterilized and that he or she will submit a statement by the deadline set by the licensing agency, but in no case less than 10 days after the release, signed by the veterinarian, confirming that the dog has been surgically sterilized or is incapable of breeding, or confirming that the veterinarian has scheduled the operation within a reasonable time.
+- (1) Any authorized penalty may be imposed upon an owner or custodian of an unlicensed, unaltered dog for a violation of this section only if the owner or custodian has concurrently violated one or more of the following: - (A) Permitting the subject dog to roam at large. - (B) Failure to provide adequate care for the subject dog in violation of animal cruelty provisions. - (C) Rabies quarantine violations for the subject dog. - (D) Fighting dog activity in violation of Section 597.5 of the Penal Code. - (E) Failure to comply with the local jurisdiction's requirements for the keeping of a dog that has been adjudicated by a court or an agency of appropriate jurisdiction to be potentially dangerous, dangerous, or vicious. - (F) Failure to possess an unaltered dog license. - (2) Any owner or custodian of an unaltered dog who is found to be subject to a penalty under paragraph (1) shall be required to surgically sterilize the unaltered animal in accordance with this section and shall provide the licensing agency written verification from a licensed veterinarian that the subject dog has been sterilized .
+The licensing agency may utilize procedures as they exist on the effective date of this section for any appeal of this requirement. - (3) At the time a citation is issued pursuant to paragraph (1) or (2), the licensing agency may provide the owner or custodian information as to the availability of sterilization services for free or at a reduced cost. - (g) If an unlicensed unaltered dog is impounded pursuant to state or local law, in addition to satisfying applicable requirements for the release of the animal, including, but not limited to, payment of impound fees pursuant to this section, the owner or custodian shall also do one of the following: - (1) Provide written proof of the dog's prior sterilization, if conditions cannot or do not make this assessment obvious to the licensing agency personnel. - (2) Have the dog surgically sterilized by a veterinarian associated with the licensing agency at the expense of the owner or custodian.
+That expense may include additional fees due to any extraordinary care required. - (3) Have the dog surgically sterilized by another veterinarian licensed in this state. - (4) At the discretion of the licensing agency, the dog may be released to the owner or custodian if he or she pays a refundable deposit consistent with existing practices and procedures, or signs a statement under penalty of perjury representing that the dog will be surgically sterilized and that he or she will submit a statement by the deadline set by the licensing agency, but in no case less than 10 days after the release, signed by the veterinarian, confirming that the dog has been surgically sterilized or is incapable of breeding.